Education in ancient Greece: Classical Athens (508–322 BCE)

 Painted on the famous Douris' Cup in around 480 BC, the depiction of educational scenes involving grammata and mousikē.

 Elementary education had a long history in Athens as Aristophanes called it the arkhaia paideia (literally ancient education).
 But it was only fully developed in the early fifth century BC and attained its recognisable form.
 In its developed form, the old education consists of three divisions, gymnastikē or physical education, mousikē or music, and grammata or letters.
 The boys would attend the classes concurrently and there were separate teachers for each of the disciplines.
 Although it is similar to modern day elementary level study, this traditional education of the Athenian boys was neither mandatory nor free.
 The education came at a price and it was up to the fathers’ decision of what and how long the education would be.
 While the elementary education normally ended when the boys reached their adolescence at around 14 to 15 years old, children from wealthier families would start earlier and end later.
+Since education commonly ended in early adolescence, a large part of adolescent education was informal and relied on simple human experience.